Bachelor of Science in Chemistry with Teaching

-Classes take place in both the College of Science and Technology and the College of Education, preparing you to understand how students learn and form ideas about science, how to create an inclusive classroom and how communities affect classroom settings.
+Classes take place in both the College of Science and Technology and the College of Education and Human Development, preparing you to understand how students learn and form ideas about science, how to create an inclusive classroom and how communities affect classroom settings.

 - apply inquiry-based teaching through real-world experience;

 - know material from foundational coursework in four out of five subdivisions of chemical research;

 - research chemical literature;

 - solve problems and develop testable hypotheses; and

 - write a scientific report, analyze data and understand the results in a broader scientific context.